pghpython/website/content/pages/code-of-conduct.md

 Title: Code of Conduct
 Date: 2019-06-11 23:36

-#PYPGH Code of Conduct
+# PyPGH Code of Conduct

-##Code of Conduct
+## Code of Conduct

-PYPGH is a community of learners, developers, and anyone interested in Python Programming.
-PYPGH is dedicated to learning, networking, and collaborating within the Pittsburgh metro area.
+PyPGH is a community of learners, developers, and anyone interested in Python Programming.
+PyPGH is dedicated to learning, networking, and collaborating within the Pittsburgh metro area.

 We encourage our members to participate and be active members of our community.
 We want all of our member's experiences to be fun and safe while also being able to learn and contribute.

 All visitors and members are expected to adhere to the following **Code of Conduct**.

-###Our Standards
+### Our Standards

-PYPGH wants to provide for it's members a community that is committed to participation, learning, and collaboration within a safe environment for all, regardless of:
+PyPGH wants to provide for it's members a community that is committed to participation, learning, and collaboration within a safe environment for all, regardless of:

 - Age
 - Gender identity & Expression